-(Figure 9).
-Qualitative assessment of the SEM images indicated that the majority of the glass particles remained at the damage site versus being ejected to the debris field, indicating that the debris field particles represent only a portion of the total glass particles generated.
+In order to better assess the total quantity of glass particles generated, damage sites were also imaged by scanning electron microscopy (SEM).
+Representative images of damage sites produced from a 1 N load applied reveal jagged and irregular glass particles, consistent with those particles identified optically (Fig 9).
+Qualitative assessment of the SEM images indicated that the majority of the glass particles remained at the damage site versus being ejected to the debris field indicating that the debris field particles represent only a portion of the total glass particles generated.
 No significant difference in particle or damage site morphology was found over the range of loads tested.
 Furthermore, these glass particles were found to be easily removed from the surface of the vial via lightly blown air or physical contact by a swab.
 The ease of removal suggests that the glass particles generated as a result of glass-to-glass contact during filling are likely released immediately into the filling environment.

 To estimate the total number of particles generated, optical profilometry of scratch sites, similar to technique used to generate images in Figure 3, was used to quantitatively determine the efficiency of particle collection in the debris field.
 The volume of glass lost from damage sites was measured and compared to an estimated volume of total particulate observed in the debris field.
-This analysis indicated that only $\sim 30\%$ of particles are being ejected to the debris field, suggesting that the actual quantity of particles generated could be as high as $\sim 6000$ for a single 1 mm scratch.
+This analysis indicated that only ~30% of particles are being ejected to the debris field, suggesting the actual quantity of particles generated could be as high as ~6000 for a single 1 mm scratch.

 This laboratory study confirms that frictive sliding contact, which is ubiquitous on traditional sterile filling lines, is a significant source of glass particulate generation.
-Furthermore, based on the number of defects found during inspection, the quantity of glass particles generated from a conventional 3 mL glass vial during a typical filling-line campaign can range from tens to even a hundred thousand particles per vial.
+Furthermore, based on the number of defects found during inspection, the quantity of glass particles generated from a conventional 3ml glass vial during a typical filling line campaign can range from tens to even a hundred thousand particles per vial.